St. Mary Catholic School welcomes the opportunity to have you as a volunteer.

 In conjunction with the Middle School Science/Social Studies Fair, HSA will host a Dessert Night in April.
 Tasty treats, great company, and amazing projects are sure to be highlights of the evening.

-This Saint Mary Catholic School tradition takes place during a lunch time in November.
+This St. Mary Catholic School tradition takes place during a lunch time in November.
 Families are invited to join their students for a catered lunch in the cafeteria.
-This Saint Mary Catholic School tradition takes place during a lunch time in November.
+This St. Mary Catholic School tradition takes place during a lunch time in November.
 Families are invited to join their students for a catered lunch in the cafeteria.
 Volunteers are needed to collect reservations and payments, set-up, decorate, assist during the lunch itself, and clean-up.
 Tickets must be purchased prior to the event.